jakeydevs/form-components/readme.md

 Package of inputs and design elements for forms based on Tailwind UI - very opinionated!

+## Install

+> composer require jakeydevs/form-components

+Add a new stack to your page template which will let any Javascript be used.
+All included JS libraries are loaded from CDN's

+`@stack('forms-js')`

 ## Components

 ### Form Sections